COOKING GAS IN SANTA CRUZ

 10) Never let kids near a garrafa.

-11) Always make sure the gas is OFF when you’re not cooking.
+11) Always make sure the gas is OFF when you’re not cooking or when you remove the hose to replace an empty canister for a full one.

 12) It helps to always have a little ventilation in your kitchen so gas doesn’t accumulate if you should accidentally leave it on, or if there is a leak.